‘Dragon Ball Heroes’ Episode 17 Spoilers: Gogeta Appears After Hearts Defeats Jiren, Hit & Universe 7 Fighters

-The latest episode of the promotional anime Dragon Ball Heroes featured the continuation of the battle between Core Area Warriors leader Super Hearts and the some of the strongest fighters in all the universes, including Jiren the Gray of Universe 11, Hit of Universe 6, and Son Goku, Vegeta, Trunks, Piccolo, and Android 17 of Universe 7.
+The latest episode of the promotional anime Dragon Ball Heroes featured the continuation of the battle between Core Area Warriors leader Super Hearts and some of the strongest fighters in all the universes, including Jiren the Gray of Universe 11, Hit of Universe 6, and Son Goku, Vegeta, Trunks, Piccolo, and Android 17 of Universe 7.
 Despite being clearly outnumbered, Super Hearts still held the upper hand in the battle, especially after he successfully absorbed the power of Universe Seed.

 Dragon Ball Heroes Episode 17, which is titled “The Ultimate Godslayer!
-Hearts is Born!,” started with Super Hearts demonstrating his power to Jiren, Hit, Son Goku, Vegeta, Trunks, Piccolo, and Android 17.
+Hearts is Born!” started with Super Hearts demonstrating his power to Jiren, Hit, Son Goku, Vegeta, Trunks, Piccolo, and Android 17.
 Super Hearts released the crystals at his back and surrounded the enemies in front of him.
 With minimal knowledge of Super Hearts’ new power, the combined fighters of Universe 11, Universe 6, and Universe 7 decided to be careful before making a move.

 Super Hearts’ crystals started hitting Jiren, Hit, Son Goku, Vegeta, Trunks, Piccolo, and Android 17.
 At first, they thought that they could easily block the crystals.
 However, it was too late before they noticed that the crystals were filled with an aura that was powerful enough to penetrate their defenses.
 Though he’s yet to recover enough energy, Son Goku charged at Super Hearts and transformed into Super Saiyan Blue.
 Unfortunately, before he landed a punch, Super Hearts pushed him back using his power and revealed that he could read his thoughts and movements.